TendrilApps/tendrils-cli/dev/README.md

+# Developer Notes
+- Prior to development, run the [`setup-tendrils.sh`](../dev/setup-tendrils.sh) script
+- Running tests on Windows may require running in an elevated process due to Windows preventing the creation of symlinks without admin rights
+    - Running the terminal as administrator will allow these tests to pass
+    - Enabling developer mode will allow these tests to pass without running as administrator
+        - Developer mode enables creating symlinks without admin rights
+- A [Dockerfile](../dev/Dockerfile.dev) is provided for testing on Linux
+    - Certain tests have effects outside of the source code folder, so these will only run within this container to avoid cluttering the user's system
+        - These must be run with the `_admin_tests` feature enabled
+    - The rest of the test suite can be run on Linux normally (either inside or outside of a container)

+# Contributing
+- Not currently accepted, but will be in the future

 # 3rd-party-metadata.json
 - The [3rd-party-metadata.json](./3rd-party-metadata.json) file is a combination of manually entered fields and auto-updated fields
 - The [LICENSE-3RD-PARTY.md](../LICENSE-3RD-PARTY.md) file is generated from the metadata in the `.json` file